andrewmriley/phpformmail/readme.md

 See docs/readme_pfm_classic.htm for information on installing/running phpformmail.

-Compatiable with PHP 4.x, 5.x, 7.x
+Compatible with PHP 4.x, 5.x, 7.x

 To report bugs, please go to https://github.com/andrewmriley/phpformmail/issues